jls5177/dotfiles/README.md

 **Note:** This repo is heavily inspired by Ben Mezger's dotfile repo: <https://github.com/benmezger/dotfiles>

+## Architecture

+This package uses custom Chezmoi config directories to deploy multiple Chezmoi states.
+This allows for isolating my Secrets so they are not included with the normal Chezmoi state.
+Which causes constant password prompts and slows down the normal Chezmoi workflow.
+In addition, this separation allows for anyone to quickly deploy my dotfiles without much hassle.

+Everything is driven through a Makefile to ensure a consistent environment when running Chezmoi.
+This allows you to have your own dotfiles deployed with Chezmoi.

 ## Installation

 The following environment variables can be set to configure Chezmoi behavior:

-* `ASK`: Set to `1` if you want to enable chezmoi to prompt you for all values
+* `ASK`: Set to `1` if you want to enable chezmoi to prompt you for all values.
+Which you should always enable unless you are deploying into an environment without a TTY terminal.
-* `DOTFILES_MINIMAL`: Set to `1` if you want to install the minimal version that installs the basic configurations (see below)
-* `SECRETS`: Set to `1` to enable my personal secrets (uses my personal secret vaults to initialize sensitive files, this will fail for everyone else if enabled)

-For example, you can enable `ASK` by running `ASK=1 chezmoi apply` or enable a minimal version of the dotfiles with `DOTFILES_MINIMAL=1 chezmoi apply`
+For example, you can enable `ASK` by running `ASK=1 make`.

-### Minimal version
+### Default version

 The minimal version installs only the essentials needed for a functional terminal interface: